ivpn/ivpn.net/src/content/pages/privacy-guides/raspberry-pi-2-ivpn-gateway.md

 You want an iptables ruleset that blocks all non-VPN connections to the Internet.
 It drops all input, forward and output by default, so all desired traffic must be explicitly allowed.
 Further, various sorts of malformed packets are dropped early, as in adrelanos' VPN-Firewall.

 In the following ruleset, there are two placeholders: `IP-of-VPN-server` and `port-of-VPN-server`.
 They come from the OpenVPN configuration file.
 For `IVPN-Singlehop-Netherlands`, as we saw above, they are `85.12.8.104` and `2049`.
 For `IVPN-Singlehop-Germany`, they are `178.162.193.154` and `2049`.
-You will need a line for each iVPN server that you'll want to use.
+You will need a line for each IVPN server that you'll want to use.

     $ sudo nano /etc/iptables/vpn-rules.v4
     ...........................................................................................